On the Ingleton-Violations in Finite Groups: Explicit Violation Construction with and

 Now we can write out the subgroups in $PGL(2,p)$ corresponding to subgroups in (\ref{equation:presentationsubgrps}).

-$G_1 = \langle\C,\Ba\rangle$.
-Note that $|\C|=3$, $|\Ba|=2$, and $(\C\Ba)^2 = \I$, so $\C\Ba = \Ba(\C)^2$ and $G_1$ has at most $6$ elements $\{(\Ba)^i(\C)^j: 0\leq i <2,\; 0\leq j < 3\}$.
+$G_1 = \big\langle\C,\Ba\big\rangle$.
+Note that $\big|\C\big|=3$, $\big|\Ba\big|=2$, and $\big(\C\Ba\big)^2 = \I$, so $\C\Ba = \Ba\big(\C\big)^2$ and $G_1$ has at most $6$ elements $\{\big(\Ba\big)^i\big(\C\big)^j: 0\leq i <2,\; 0\leq j < 3\}$.
 Calculating these elements we can see $|G_1|=6$ exactly and thus indeed $G_1 \cong D_6 \cong S_3$:

-$G_2 = \langle\A,\B\rangle$.
+$G_2 = \big\langle\A,\B\big\rangle$.
 We claim that $G_2$ is the subgroup of lower triangular matrices\footnote{We would end up with upper triangular matrices for $G_2$ if $A^T$ were used in place of $A$.
-But the two resulting groups are actually conjugate to each other, e.g. consider $ ^W = $ where $W = $.} in $GL(2,p)$ modulo $V_p$, i.e.
+But the two resulting groups are actually conjugate to each other, e.g. consider conjugating by $B_{1}C$.} in $GL(2,p)$ modulo $V_p$, i.e.,